-BEFORE PHOTO: This particular client had purchased these two adjacent commercial buildings.
-Side by side, they desired to combine the two, and make one larger, more cohesive structure.
+BEFORE PHOTO: My client had purchased two adjacent commercial buildings.
+They desired to combine them to make one cohesive structure.
 Basically, converting two fixer upper properties into one beautiful hotel.

 AFTER PHOTO: The final result of an organized collection of team efforts.
 There was an investment in a variety of ideas by different design and architecture professionals.

-Santa Barbara California has a distinct style in our local Spanish architecture.
-Whether they are commercial structures or residential properties- there are artistic formulas that are incorporated to achieve the look.
+Santa Barbara California has a distinctive style in our local Spanish architecture.
+Whether they are commercial structures or residential properties- there are artistic formulas that are incorporated to achieve the look, including Spanish hotels!

-By the time I was invited into this particular project, the serial entrepreneur and property investor had hired a well known Santa Barbara architectural firm.
-The architects were designing floor plans and combining traffic flow of two commercial buildings.
+By the time I was invited into this particular project, the property owner was already working with an architectural firm and they were designing floor plans and combining traffic flow of two commercial buildings.

 BEFORE PHOTO: I would soon meet with the property owners on site.
 We discussed the design dilemmas inherent in combining two dissimilar buildings.
-I also receive a set of plans for how the architects had begun to figure out the floor planning.
+I also receive a set of plans for how the project architect had begun to figure out the floor planning.

-BELOW: A master set of Spanish hotel design drawings by Jeff Doubét.
-This was a creative process, and technique for exploring various design ideas that could be incorporated into the new Spanish hotel elevations.
-Basically, options for how the Spanish hotel could be built.
+BELOW: A master set of Spanish hotel design drawings I developed.
+It was my creative process for exploring various design ideas that could be incorporated into the new elevations.
+Basically… options for how the Spanish hotel could be built.

-The top middle section of this sheet are the “As Is” CAD profiles of the existing buildings.
-The rest of the page is a collection of Jeff Doubét creative design solutions for how to redevelop them into a high-end Spanish hotel in Santa Barbara.
+The top middle section of this sheet are the CAD profiles of the existing buildings.

 A BEFORE PHOTO of the De la Vina Street facade of the two fixer properties.
 The design puzzle was to figure out how to blend features of the one story building with the boxy 2 story next to it.

-Jeff Doubét shares more of his thoughts while designing these Spanish hotel design elevations for the De la Vina street hotel.
+Here I share more of my thoughts while designing elevations for the De la Vina street hotel.

 Design Concept #1 proposed building a red tile roof over the stairwell, and opening up a view to the staircase by building a tall archway element showcasing a large pendant light.
 Two wrought iron Juliette balconies would break up the large wall above the parking garage.